bevyengine/bevy-website/content/learn/book/modular-architecture/project-organization.md

 Thankfully, the Bevy community has answers to these questions:

-- split your code based on the "domain" it covers
+- Split your code based on the "domain" it covers.
-  - think about where you might want to reuse, or selectively disable bits of functionality
+  - Think about where you might want to reuse, or selectively disable bits of functionality.
-  - code that changes together should live together
+  - Code that changes together should live together.
-  - don't try to group together objects by "kind", like "components" and "systems"
+  - Don't try to group together objects by "kind", like "components" and "systems".
-- don't try to get it right from the very start
+- Don't try to get it right from the very start.
-  - split things up gradually, as areas become complex and unwieldy
+  - Split things up gradually, as areas become complex and unwieldy.
-  - you'll have a much better idea of the shape of your program then
+  - You'll have a much better idea of the shape of your program then.
-  - and it stops you from wasting time at the start of your project
+  - And it stops you from wasting time at the start of your project.
-- take advantage of Rust's modules, crates and visibility to organize your code
+- Take advantage of Rust's modules, crates, and visibility to organize your code.
-  - be mindful of [orphan rules] when architecting multi-crate projects
+  - Be mindful of [orphan rules] when architecting multi-crate projects.
-- one [plugin] per module, and one plugin per crate (which may nest multiple plugins) is a good default
+- One [plugin] per module, and one plugin per crate (which may nest multiple plugins) is a good default.
-  - placing these at the top of your files can act as a simple, consistent "table of contents"
+  - Placing these at the top of your files can act as a simple, consistent "table of contents".

 [orphan rules]: https://doc.rust-lang.org/reference/items/implementations.html#orphan-rules
 [plugin]: @/learn/book/modular-architecture/plugins.md